Steven-N-Hart/CGSL-scripts/DifferenceAssessment/README.md

 **_Important Notes_**
 * This does not say which variants are correctly called in each, just identifying and describing the differences.
-* Assumes the VCF files are single sample only
+* Assumes the VCF files are single sample only (declare sample names if multi-sample)

 ### Script Outputs:
 ![An image should be displayed here](https://github.com/Steven-N-Hart/CGSL-scripts/blob/master/DifferenceAssessment/images/DifferenceAssessment.png "Output image file")